markiewiczjulian/chat_app/README.md

 # chat_app

-Node.js, vue.js chat app
+Node.js, vue.js, mongodb, AWS chat app

 You can check out live version [here](https://dev.d3u86g5tze9ctl.amplifyapp.com/).
 Frontend is build manually (command `npm run deploy`) using AWS Amplify and stored on AWS.
 Backend is build using [akhileshns/heroku-deploy](https://github.com/AkhileshNS/heroku-deploy) to heroku.
 Database is hosted on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 # Running locally

+> This project is a monorepo meaning that backend and frontend are stored within this repository in dedicated directories called backend and frontend.
+All commands that correspond to setup of for example backend should be run in the backend (if not stated otherwise).

 ## Prerequisites